naseer-rehman/algo-db/backend/README.md

 * `db-init` contains an SQL script that gets copied to the postgres container to initialize the table data on first load (if data isn't already present).
   * I will be adding some CSV files to populate the DB with test data.
 * `db-data` is attached to the container and contains the application data.
 If the data already exists, the initialization script is not run.
 * I need to figure out how to deploy this database eventually...

+Notes:
+* Use docker compose for running the services for development.
+Just to be fancy.
+* idk